This page describes the directory layout and the application structure of GeniePy.

 pyproject.toml

-is a new standard introduced by the Python developers to
+is a (relatively) new standard introduced in the Python

 This file also supports adding configuration for different Python tools.
 This is also what GeniePy uses this file for.